David Burns noted: "historians seem to dismiss, or not wish to pursue"

 But the main aim of this webpage is to tackle a curious statement about the use of "gate" to mean "street", and insights associated.
 See this excerpt from a noted onomastic authority:

 Excerpts, above and right, from Hellquist's Etymologisk Ordbok, 1922 edition.
 Perhaps he is followed by the Danish Dictionary of Old Norse Prose, 1995.
 Sadly, I don't have the energy to translate either.
-Try stråt.
+Try stråt, at right.